Nik Fields brings the spice to new midtown kitchen space

 The culinary landscape of Phoenix is an eclectic reflection of the tastemakers who call this city home.
 From food trucks to fine dining and James Beard-worthy operations to international food festivals, our cuisine scene is always making headlines.
 And Nik Fields, aka the Chic Chef and the entrepreneur behind Chic Chef Co., is the latest mastermind to generate a buzz.

-With 25 years in the culinary industry, Fields has built her brand as a celebrity chef, entrepreneur, author, philanthropist, event producer and all-around social media powerhouse.
+With just four years in the culinary industry, Fields has built her brand as a celebrity chef, entrepreneur, author, philanthropist, event producer and all-around social media powerhouse.

 “Chic Chef Co. is for food enthusiasts who can appreciate fresh ingredients, fashion with a splash of 'slayage' mixed with uplifting energy,” Fields explained.